sam-marsh/ant-game/quality-manual/documentation/project-plan/project-plan.md

 ### Design

-The design phase of the project will involve drawing up, analysing and deciding upon the design of the Ant Game, within the confines of the requirements given in the Requirements Document.
-As a result, this part of the project will lead to useful diagrams (e.g. UML Diagrams, Flowcharts etc.) and other documents being produced at this stage such as:
+The design phase of the project will involve drawing up, analysing and deciding upon the design of the ant game within the confines of the requirements (given in the requirements document).
+As a result, this part of the project will lead to useful documents, specifically containing UML and sequence diagrams.
+The documents to be produced are:
--	Detailed Design Specification
--	High-Level Design Specification
+-	First, a high-level design specification
+-	Then, a detailed design specification
-The design phase will be very important for trying to implement a successful Ant Game and at least understanding the fundamentals of how our team will go about making the game and the different aspects of it (e.g. Ant Brain, World Viewer, GUI, etc.).
+The design phase will be very important for trying to implement a successful ant game and, in particular, understanding the fundamentals of how our team will go about making the game and the different aspects of it (e.g. ant brain, world viewer, GUI).

 ### Coding (Implementation)

-This phase of the project will involve writing up the code for and implementation of the Ant Game, based on the specifications given from the Design phase and the Requirements Document.
+This phase of the project will involve writing up the code for and implementation of the ant game, based on the specifications given from the design phase and the requirements document.
 The elements to be coded for and implemented are as follows:

--	Ant Brain
+-	Ant brain
--	Ant Brain Parser
+-	Ant brain parser
--	Ant World Parser
+-	Ant world parser
--	Ant World Viewer
+-	Ant world viewer
--	Random Ant World Generator
+-	Random ant world generator
--	Two Player Mode
+-	Two-player mode
--	Tournament Mode
+-	Tournament mode

-This stage in the project will have the members of the team working in part, both individually and together on programming the code for the mentioned elements, where some easier elements to be coded for can be done individually and the harder elements/parts to code for can be worked on in pairs/subgroups.
+This stage in the project will have the members of the team working, both in some parts individually and in other parts together, on programming the code for the mentioned elements.
+Simpler elements to be coded for can be done individually, whereas harder components to code for will be worked on in pairs/subgroups.

 ### Testing

-The Testing Phase of the project will most likely run simultaneously alongside coding; to make the coding process run more smoothly and to identify problems and errors early, preventing potentially more difficult complications (allowing time to be saved that would otherwise be spent looking for errors) down the line.
-Of course this phase will have to be run according to a:
+The Testing Phase of the project will for the most part run simultaneously alongside coding.
+This will make the coding process run more smoothly and identify problems and errors early, which should aid to prevent potentially more difficult complications (allowing time to be saved that would otherwise be spent looking for errors) further down the line.
+This phase will have to be run according to a test specification that will highlight how the tests should work.
--	Test Specification
-that will highlight how the tests should work.

 ###	Evaluation: